Employment Status: Full-Time

 Summary/Objective

-As a member of the Communications team, this strategist exercises independent judgment and manages projects, contractors, and volunteers as needed for our digital strategy.
-The strategist reports to the Strategic Communications Director, partnering on overall planning and strategy.
-They will collaborate with the communications policy, legal, and development teams, as well as the ACLU national office and affiliates across multiple states.
-The ideal candidate will bring disciplined attention to detail, strong organizational habits, and a deep commitment to civil rights and civil liberties.
+As a senior member of the Communications team, this role uses independent judgment and manages projects, contractors, and volunteers as needed.
+The strategist reports to the Strategic Communications Director and works closely with the Senior Communications Strategist to ensure cohesive storytelling across earned and digital media.
+The role requires strong collaboration with policy, legal, advocacy, and development teams, as well as coordination with the national ACLU and other affiliates.

 Essential Functions